REsteche/REsteche/README.md

 ### Hi there, 👋

 ### My name is Ruben Esteche, I'm a bachelor in physics and currently doing a M.Sc in foundations of quantum mechanics.
-I am also a programming enthusiast, always interested in learning and sharing more.
+I am also a Data Scientist and Machine Learning researcher at DELL Lead and a programming enthusiast who is always interested in learning and sharing more.
 ---
 <!--
 **REsteche/REsteche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.